msample/envoy-filter-example/inject.rst

 params
-  *(optional, object)* opaque named string values to send with gRPC inject request to control implementatation-specific behaviour of injector service ().
+  *(optional, object)* opaque named string values to send with gRPC inject request to control implementatation-specific behaviour of the injector service.
+For example, this could identify the context of the request (environment), a dark-launch/feature-flag or dry-run mode.

 cluster_name
-  *(required, string)* cluster to use for the gRPC calls to the injection service.
+  *(required, string)* cluster to which gRPC inject requests are sent.
 This cluster must exist in the config file at startup.
 Dynamic disovery is not supported yet.
 Ensure that this cluster is configured to support gRPC, ie, the http2 feature and if using TLS, ensure ssl_context object is there with ALPN h2 set.

 timeout_ms
-  *(optional, number)* maximum milliseconds to wait for the gRPC injection response before simply passing the request upstream without injecting any headers.
+  *(optional, number)* maximum milliseconds to wait for the gRPC injection response before using the local.error xor local.any action (in that precedence).
 Defaults to 120.
 Minimum value is 0.
 Using a zero timeout may be handy for cases where you mirroring some traffic for monitoring purposes.

 result
   *(required, array)* the result string in the inject response is used